arogozhnikov/arogozhnikov.github.io/_remarks/2016-08-15-occam-razor-vs-ml.markdown

 1. [softmax classifier](http://cs231n.github.io/linear-classify/#softmax)

-Not to name some trivial things like sum of squared errors is the same **entity** as MSE.
+Not to mention some trivial things, like the fact that the sum of squared errors is the same **entity** as MSE.

 <div style='height: 100px;'></div>